wguo1/LeetCode/Hard/Merge_k_Sorted_Lists/merge_k_sorted_lists.md

 Memory: O(log(x) * y)
 ```

 Use a merge sort concept in answering this question.
 Split lists into sub operations where each recursive operation will only act when there are 2 or less elements.
-Then use a preexisting function from xyz to perform the actual sorting operation.
+Then use a preexisting function from a Leetcode answer that solved the question: ["Merge Two Sorted Lists"](https://github.com/wguo1/LeetCode/blob/master/Easy/Merge_Two_Sorted_Lists/merge_two_sorted_lists.py) to do the actual sorting.